Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     return (_ :: Integer)
       with return @((->) [Integer]) @Integer
       where return :: forall (m :: * -> *).
 Monad m => forall a. a -> m a
-    (Some refinement substitutions suppressed;
+    (Some refinement hole fits suppressed;
-      use -fmax-refinement-substitutions=N or -fno-max-refinement-substitutions)
+      use -fmax-refinement-hole-fits=N or -fno-max-refinement-hole-fits)

 Which shows that the hole could be replaced with e.g. ``foldl1 _``.
 While not fixing the hole, this can help users understand what options they have.

-.. ghc-flag:: -frefinement-level-substitutions=⟨n⟩
+.. ghc-flag:: -frefinement-level-hole-fits=⟨n⟩
-    :shortdesc: *default: off.* Sets the level of refinement of the refinement substitutions, where level ``n`` means that substitutions of up to ``n`` holes will be considered.
+    :shortdesc: *default: off.* Sets the level of refinement of the refinement hole fits, where level ``n`` means that hole fits of up to ``n`` holes will be considered.
     :type: dynamic
-    :reverse: -fno-refinement-level-substitutions
+    :reverse: -fno-refinement-level-hole-fits
     :category: verbosity

     :default: off

-    The list of valid refinement substitutions is generated by considering substitutions with a varying amount of additional holes.
+    The list of valid refinement hole fits is generated by considering hole fits with a varying amount of additional holes.
 The amount of holes in a refinement can be set by this flag.
-If the flag is set to 0 or not set at all, no valid refinement substitutions will be suggested.
+If the flag is set to 0 or not set at all, no valid refinement hole fits will be suggested.

-.. ghc-flag:: -fabstract-refinement-substitutions
+.. ghc-flag:: -fabstract-refinement-hole-fits
     :shortdesc: *default: off.* Toggles whether refinements where one or more or more of the holes are abstract are reported.
     :type: dynamic
-    :reverse: -fno-abstract-refinement-substitutions
+    :reverse: -fno-abstract-refinement-hole-fits
     :category: verbosity

     :default: off

-    Valid list of valid refinement substitutions can often grow large when the refinement level is ``>= 2``, with holes like ``head _ _`` or ``fst _ _``, which are valid refinements, but which are unlikely to be relevant since one or more of the holes are still completely open, in that neither the type nor kind of those holes are constrained by the proposed identifier at all.
+    Valid list of valid refinement hole fits can often grow large when the refinement level is ``>= 2``, with holes like ``head _ _`` or ``fst _ _``, which are valid refinements, but which are unlikely to be relevant since one or more of the holes are still completely open, in that neither the type nor kind of those holes are constrained by the proposed identifier at all.
 By default, such holes are not reported.
-By turning this flag on, such holes are included in the list of valid refinement substitutions.
+By turning this flag on, such holes are included in the list of valid refinement hole fits.

-.. ghc-flag:: -fmax-refinement-substitutions=⟨n⟩
+.. ghc-flag:: -fmax-refinement-hole-fits=⟨n⟩
-    :shortdesc: *default: 6.* Set the maximum number of refinement substitutions for typed holes to display in type error messages.
+    :shortdesc: *default: 6.* Set the maximum number of refinement hole fits for typed holes to display in type error messages.
     :type: dynamic
-    :reverse: -fno-max-refinement-substitutions
+    :reverse: -fno-max-refinement-hole-fits
     :category: verbosity

     :default: 6

-    The list of valid refinement substitutions is limited by displaying up to 6 substitutions per hole.
-The number of substitutions shown can be set by this flag.
-Turning the limit off with :ghc-flag:`-fno-max-refinement-substitutions` displays all found substitutions.
+    The list of valid refinement hole fits is limited by displaying up to 6 hole fits per hole.
+The number of hole fits shown can be set by this flag.
+Turning the limit off with :ghc-flag:`-fno-max-refinement-hole-fits` displays all found hole fits.

-.. ghc-flag:: -fshow-hole-matches-of-substitutions
+.. ghc-flag:: -fshow-hole-matches-of-hole-fits
-    :shortdesc: Toggles whether to show the type of the additional holes in refinement substitutions.
+    :shortdesc: Toggles whether to show the type of the additional holes in refinement hole fits.
     :type: dynamic
     :category: verbosity
-    :reverse: -fno-show-hole-matches-of-substitutions
+    :reverse: -fno-show-hole-matches-of-hole-fits

     :default: on

-    The types of the additional holes in refinement substitutions are displayed in the output, e.g. ``foldl1 (_ :: a -> a -> a)`` is a refinement for the hole ``_ :: [a] -> a``.
+    The types of the additional holes in refinement hole fits are displayed in the output, e.g. ``foldl1 (_ :: a -> a -> a)`` is a refinement for the hole ``_ :: [a] -> a``.
 If this flag is toggled off, the output will display only ``foldl1 _``, which can be used as a direct replacement